scottlamb/moonfire-nvr/guide/simple-set-up-pi-3.md

 ###### Step 4.4.2 Non-optional

 At this point I physically disconnect the USB connected hard drive and re-connect the USB cable, the run.
-Please remember to eep the SATA adapter powered at all times to avoid disk corruption/
+Please remember to keep the SATA adapter powered at all times to avoid disk corruption/

 	dmesg  | tail -n 5